-Thomas P. Gies is a founding member of Crowell & Moring's Labor & Employment Law Group.
+Thomas P. Gies is a founding member of Crowell & Moring's Labor & Employment Group.

-Tom has extensive experience in litigating class actions, collective actions and individual claims under the Fair Labor Standards Act and various state wage/hour laws.
-In October, 2011, Tom led a trial team that obtained a defense verdict in an FLSA misclassification collective action case in federal court in Dallas.
-Tom leads Crowell & Moring's ongoing representation of AT&T Mobility in several wage hour collective actions, and obtained decertification of a nationwide collective action involving off-the-clock work in Zivalil v.
+Tom has extensive experience in wage hour litigation.
+In October 2011, Tom led a trial team that obtained a defense verdict in an FLSA misclassification collective action case in federal court in Dallas, TX.
+Tom also led a team of C&M lawyers that obtained decertification of a nationwide collective action involving off-the-clock work in Zivalil v.
 AT&T Mobility.
-Tom’s wage/hour experience includes both litigation and advice regarding independent contractor-employee misclassification issues.

-Tom chaired Crowell & Moring's labor and employment practice for 20 years.
-Before joining the firm in 1983, Tom practiced labor law with Seyfarth Shaw, in Washington and Chicago.
+Tom chaired Crowell & Moring's Labor and Employment Group for 20 years.
+Before joining the firm in 1983, Tom practiced labor law with Seyfarth Shaw in Washington and Chicago.